Aili Vint was born in 1941, 25. April in Rakvere, Estonia.

 2016 Caprices in Tartu Art House

-ART IS DESIGN IS ART 2021 Curators: Eda Tuulberg, Karin Vicente Kumu Art Museum
+2021 ART IS DESIGN IS ART Kumu Art Museum, curators: Eda Tuulberg, Karin Vicente

 Estonian design in the second half of the Soviet period – the 1970s and 1980s – was marked by significant overlap and interactions with art.
 Many artists, designers and architects were active in both fields.
 Artists trained in applied arts frequently designed items for mass production or crafted limited-edition studio pieces, while those who had studied design or architecture also created works of fine art.
 The borders between the categories of art were also blurred for the artists themselves, whose works, despite the artists’ different backgrounds, were often inspired by the same problems and driven by similar impulses.